• Skip to Content

 Eligible students applying for advanced placement, must meet all eligibility criteria for the nursing program, including achieving a qualifying score on the Test for Essential Academic Skills (TEAS).
 Advanced placement students must meet all Nursing Core requirements and general education requirements in order to receive the Associate of Science Degree in Nursing.

-The application process for advanced placement for eligible Military/ Veterans and transfer students is outlined on the nursing webpage at http://www.evc.edu/academics/divisions-departments/nursing-allied-health/associate-degree-in-nursing-program/military-veteran-advanced-placement and http://www.evc.edu/academics/divisions-departments/nursing-allied-health/associate-degree-in-nursing-program/transfer-student.
+The application process for advanced placement for eligible Military/ Veterans and transfer students is outlined on the nursing webpage at https://www.evc.edu/nursing-allied-health/associate-degree-nursing/military-veteran-advanced-placement and https://www.evc.edu/programs-academics/academic-resources/nursing-allied-health/associate-degree-nursing-program-0.

 Advanced Placement - LVN to RN Bridge Program